 |

-evidence of trepanation in an Egyptian mummy dating to the Saite Period (664-525 BC).
-The mummy and his inner coffin were
+detected unexpected evidence of trepanation in an Egyptian mummy dating to the Saite Period (664-525 BC).
+The mummy and his

-discovered in the mid-1880's at Akhmim and were acquired by the Meinecke family of Milwaukee.
-The Meineckes donated this
+inner coffin were discovered in the mid-1880's at Akhmim and were acquired by the Meinecke family of Milwaukee.
+The Meineckes donated

-mummy and another of Ptolemaic date (ca. 250 BC) to the Milwaukee Public Museum in 1887.
-This Saite mummy and his coffin
+this mummy and another of Ptolemaic date (ca. 250 BC) to the Milwaukee Public Museum in 1887.
+This Saite mummy and his coffin are

 at least 40-45 years old, who suffered from age-related periodontal problems in both upper and lower jaws (both abscessing